-This karate uniform buying guide is intended to help selecting the right uniform for your needs.
-It is a must read for anyone buying their first uniform either for themselves or their children and unsure what to look for.
+This karate uniform buying guide is intended to help to select the right uniform for your needs.
+It is a must-read for anyone buying their first uniform either for themselves or their children and unsure of what to look for.

 The terms uniform and gi are used throughout this article, they mean the same thing.